hasebems/Loopian_Rust/doc/manual_en.md

 ### Loading Files

-- `!load.`*filename* (or `!l.`*filename*)
+- `!load.`*filename* (or `!l.`*filename*): Load the specified file
-    - Loads specified file
+    - The loaded file extension is only `lpn`, and no extension is required when specifying the file
-    - Expects to load files in same format as log files
+        - `*.lpn` files are in the same format as log files
-    - Loaded content is stored in history and can be recalled one line at a time using cursor (up/down) keys
+    - Once a file is loaded, subsequent `!load` input alone will load the same file as before
-    - Lines starting with `//` or `20` or `!rd(` are not loaded
+- Files to be loaded must be placed in the `/load` folder or its subdirectories
-        - `20` means year 2024, indicating lines with dates like 2024-05-19 will not be played
+    - A `/load` folder is automatically created in the application folder when the first load command is entered
-- About file specification and path settings:
+- Subfolders can be created under the `/load` folder to place files in subdirectories
-    - When first load command is input, a /load folder is automatically created in application folder
+    - When specifying files in subfolders, specify the subfolder name `xxx` with `set.path(xxx)` before loading
-    - Load files must have `lpn` extension, but extension is not needed in file specification
+- Loaded content is stored in history and can be recalled line by line using cursor (up/down) keys

-    - Files to be loaded must be in this /load folder or below
+### File Description Rules

-        - Subfolders can be created
+- Each line in the file represents one Command that can be specified in the Input Window
-        - In that case, specify subfolder name with `set.path(xxx)` before loading
+- Lines starting with `//`, `20`, or `!rd(` are not loaded
-    - Even with just `!load` input, previous filename is remembered and same file as last time is loaded
+    - `20` derives from years like 2024, meaning lines with dates like 2024-05-19 will not be played

-### Special Notations in Files
+- When there is a blank line, the effects of notations using `!` described below end there

-- Lines after `!msr(n)` written in file are played in time for first beat of measure n
+- Lines following `!msr(n)` written in the file are played in time for the first beat of measure n
     - Actually played when less than 240 ticks remain in measure n-1
-    - Even during wait with automatic loading during load, user input to Input Window is possible
+    - Even when there is a wait during loading and it is considered automatic loading, user input to the Input Window is still possible
-- When `!rd(n): xxxx` is written in file, inputting `!rd(n)` in Input Window after loading file automatically inputs subsequent string `xxxx` from same line in file (n is any number)
+- When `!rd(n): xxx` is written in a file, after loading the file, inputting `!rd(n)` in the Input Window automatically inputs the string `xxx` following that from the same line in the file (n is any number)

 ### Loading Option Functions